mschwingen/hardware/modelm-usb/README.md

 probably will not do so in the near future, since I have enough V1 PCBs left).
 If you decide to build V2 hardware, please tell me.

+(Update 2021-03-13): Thomas Buchner contributed JLCPCB Pick&Place data for V1, so you can order assembled PCBs!

+(Update 2021-04-12): Thomas Buchner contributed a V3 version which adds support for keyboards that use a 12-pin column ribbon (with LED & column signals on one common connector) - thanks!

 ## Building

 Assemble the PCB according to the BOM.
 Take note of the orientation of the